TheMarlboroMan/libdansdl2/README.md

 - In the future, fork for OPENGL 1.4 and the rest.
 - Not libdansdl2 but fix the screen changes in the framework: they don't really work.
 - We could apply rotation to... everything.
 It should be easy enough now :D.
-- What about "establecer_posicion" on primitives?.
-Does it behave?.
-Should it?.
-	- It should move the origin and recalculate the position.
-	- Width and height could be ignored or could scale the thing.
-	- Thus, establecer_posicion should be virtual :(.

 ## DONE:
 - Remove the need a return value from the rendering.